How tall can a person become?

 To measure the level of glucose in the blood, a drop of blood is placed on a test strip, which is read by a meter.

 In some cases, an endocrine gland secretes a normal amount of hormone, but target cells do not respond to the hormone.
 Often, this is because target cells have become resistant to the hormone.
 Type 2 diabetes is an example of this type of endocrine disorder.
 In type 2 diabetes, body cells do not respond to normal amounts of insulin.
 As a result, cells do not take up glucose and the amount of glucose in the blood becomes too high.
-This type of diabetes is not generally treated with insulin injections.
-Instead, it is usually treated with medication and diet.
+This type of diabetes is usually treated with medication and diet.
+The addition of extra insulin to the treatment can help some patients.

 - Endocrine system disorders usually involve the secretion of too much or not enough hormone.
 For example, a tumor of the adrenal gland may lead to excessive secretion of growth hormone, which causes gigantism.